kmixter/text-todos/README.md

   tasks by day afterwards.
 The overall remaining completion rate is shown as a comment on the
   TODOs: line.
 * Ctrl+K H - highlights (selects) the TODOs region.
+* Ctrl+K T - inserts a new date header